ryansgot/minitoco/server/README.md

 As is the case with many projects, you have to make assumptions and pick a direction to start moving.
 The following assumptions were made:

-### The minimal unit of a toco is 0.0001
+### The minimal unit of a toco is 0.0001 (a minitoco)

 Why did I choose this?
 I looked at total number of dollars in circulation.
 As of Dec.
 2022, it was $2.3 trillion.
 The BIGINT data type in postgress stores this range: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807, and thus, is sufficient for most transactions we might do.
 I wanted to choose a type with a width that was big enough to store a reasonable amount of toco as an integer so that the database could do math without having to use string and then deserialize to a Big and write the math into the code to be accurate.
 I feel this is a reasonable assumption for the purposes of this project, but perhaps a real-world project would require more accuracy (perhaps using a BigQuotient data type, having an integer numerator and denominator that can grow aritrarily large).

-Thus, if a calculation ever requires rounding, I'll round HALF_UP to the nearest 0.0001 minitoco.
+Thus, if a calculation ever requires rounding, I'll round HALF_UP to the nearest 0.0001 minitoco, but I'll try to avoid such calculations.

 ### The server is authoritative at all times